farisNassif/FourthYear_TheoryOfAlgorithims/README.md

 * <b>Week Nine</b>
 	* Having completed the videos I focused solely on the MD5 implementation.
 I refactored and simplified the function that performs the hash rounds for each block into a single loop by defining the parameterized input values as constant arrays.
 I also fixed issues with block processing including the context not changing correctly and cases not executing correctly in the switch statement.
 I was still getting the wrong output so began looking at methods in C to ensure output will always be in little endian (<i>as required for MD5</i>) [[18]](https://stackoverflow.com/questions/54548061/c-little-and-big-endian-confusion).
 * <b>Week Ten</b>
 	* After multiple attempts and testing of different endian solutions one was found that successfuly extracts individual bytes from each input value in little endian [[19]](https://stackoverflow.com/a/17913021).
 Following the implementation of the little endian solution and some changes to the 32 bit output value array the program successfully output correct MD5 values.
-Once it correctly worked I again began to refactor and comment as much code as I could, included a menu that allowed easy traversal and multiple input options and began to perform more [[tests]](#how-does-it-work) against the project to verify results.
+Once it correctly worked I again began to refactor and comment as much code as I could, included a menu that allowed easy traversal and multiple input options and began to perform more [[tests]](#testing) against the project to verify results.

+## Testing
+The project was tested on both Linux and Windows machines to ensure portability and accuracy.
+The results were also compared against external MD5 calculation sources [[20]](https://www.md5hashgenerator.com/) [[21]](http://www.md5.cz/).

+The contents of the following tests are contained within the `Program/test-input` folder.
+The test data was obtained from page 21 of the the Request for Comments document [[3]](https://tools.ietf.org/html/rfc1321).

+## References
 [1] http://cacr.uwaterloo.ca/hac/about/chap9.pdf <br>
 [2] https://www.nist.gov/publications/secure-hash-standard <br>
 [3] https://tools.ietf.org/html/rfc1321 <br>